anneglienke/challenge_DE_Germany_2022Q1/README.md

 ## Replicating the solution

-To run the [Dockerfile](Dockerfile) locally, create a .env file with these environment variables:
+To run the [Dockerfile](Dockerfile) locally, create a .env file with these environment variables:<br />
 OBS: STITCH_REGION should be either 'eu' or 'us'.
 For more information on how to set the environment, check the [Stitch Documentation](https://www.stitchdata.com/docs/developers/import-api/guides/quick-start).<br />
 ```
  STITCH_CLIENT_ID =